nyyshaaa/phyllonix/README.md

 ## 🌱 Inspiration
 The project is inspired by two goals:
-1. **Real-world use case:** starting a small e-commerce platform in local area for healthy snacks,icecreams,arts stuff...
+1. **Real-world use case:** starting a small e-commerce platform in local area for healthy snacks, arts stuff...
 2. **Engineering practice:** A full end-to-end system with clean architecture, strong security, and performance optimizations, scalabale design , focused on correctness under concurrency/retries, idempotent workflows, and clean state transitions.

 -------------------------------------------------------------------------------------------------------------------------------------------------------